 I will be going through the definition of embedded computer and how they differ from our general computer.
 Then I will tell you the relation between control system and embedded computer and different hardware platforms for embedded computer.
 Then I will throw some light on embedded computer as an emerging field.
 In the last section, I am going to tell you some basics of programming languages.
+I have also shared a tutorial on Real Life Examples of Embedded Systems so you should also have a look at this tutorial.
 Let’s first define an embedded computer before getting into details.

 - An embedded computer is a microcontroller or microprocessor based system devised for specific function.